dimebt/DSForm/README.md

 # DSForm

 Simple and easy to implement iOS Swift framework for building forms.
-It is builded on top of `UICollectionViewController` componenent.
+It is builded on top of `UICollectionViewController` component.

 Supports 4 basic types of form elements: